SLISEMAP: Supervised dimensionality reduction through local explanations: Experiments

 \subsection{Parameter selection}

-has one parameter that needs to be selected, $\lambda_z$, that is used to avoid trivial solutions, where the data items are infinitely far apart in the embedding and the local models overfit on the singular neighbourhoods. $\lambda_z$ is also used to adjust the density of the embedding.
-The optimal value varies from dataset to dataset and can also be a bit subjective; \emph{how clustered do you want the embedding to be?} To guide the selection of the value for $\lambda_z$ we use the \emph{fidelity} and \emph{coverage} metrics from above.

-The fidelity results for different values of $\lambda_z$ can be seen in \autoref{fig:param:fidelity}.
-Here we see that for some values of $\lambda_z$ the fidelity actually improves when the neighbourhood grows, which means that the local models do not match the corresponding data items.
-This is a sign that $\lambda_z$ is probably too large.

-The coverage results can be seen in \autoref{fig:param:coverage}.
-We see that for some values of $\lambda_z$ the coverage immediately drops as the neighbourhood grows.
-This is a sign that the value of $\lambda_z$ is probably too small.
+has one unusual parameter that needs to be selected: $z_{\rm radius}$.
+If $z_{\rm radius}$ is too small, then all data items are in the same cluster, resulting in underfitting local models that are almost identical to the global model.
+However, if $z_{\rm radius}$ is too large, then the neighbourhoods become singular, which causes the local models to overfit.

+In \autoref{fig:param:fidelity}, we investigate how different values of $z_{\rm radius}$ affect the fidelity of the local models.
+Unless the local model is underfitting, the fidelity for the corresponding data item should be close to zero.
+Then, as the number of nearest neighbours grows, the fidelity should stay as low as possible for as long as possible to avoid overfitting.
+Based on these results, $z_{\rm radius}$ values from three to four seem to work well for all datasets.

-Based on these results we can choose the default values for $\lambda_z$ for the different datasets.
-The default values can be seen in \autoref{tab:defaults}.
-We use these values for the rest of the experiments in this paper.
+We also consider how the coverage of the local models depends on the $z_{\rm radius}$.
+The coverage plots can be seen in \autoref{app:parameters} and support the same conclusion as the fidelity results.
+Thus, we use $z_{\rm radius} = 3.5$ as the default value for all the other experiments in this paper.